carmencchow/bellabeat_casestudy/README.md

 *  <b>2,361</b> - the average number of calories burned per day, which equates to approximately 98.3 calories burned per hour.

 <br>

-We’ll use the installed `ggplot2` package to create several customizable graphs to help us visualize and establish different relationships and correlation between our sleep, activity level, step count, and calories burned dimensions.
-We’ll focus our visualizations on the key health indicators of Physical Activity (step count and moderate to vigorous activity), Sedentary Behaviour and Sleep.
+<p>We’ll use the installed `ggplot2` package to create several customizable graphs to help us visualize and establish different relationships and correlation between our sleep, activity level, step count, and calories burned dimensions.
+We’ll focus our visualizations on the key health indicators of Physical Activity (step count and moderate to vigorous activity), Sedentary Behaviour and Sleep. </p>

 <br>
-<p><i>i) Physical Activity (Step Count)</i></p>
+<p><i><b>i) Physical Activity (Step Count)</b></i></p>
 Let’s take a look at the relationship between daily step count and daily calories burned.

 <br>